 Conclusions: INT4-NRAMP1 polymorphism may have a role in the development of culture-positive pulmonary tuberculosis after an initial M. tuberculosis latent infection.
 The possible role of INT4-NRAMP1 polymorphism in the development of active pulmonary tuberculosis needs further investigation.

-Keywords: Humans, Greece - epidemiology, Genotype, Genetic Predisposition to Disease - genetics, DNA Primers - genetics, Cation Transport Proteins - genetics, Case-Control Studies, Aged, Adult, Incidence, Male, Middle Aged, Polymorphism, Genetic - genetics, Tuberculosis - genetics
+Keywords: Greece - epidemiology, Genotype, Genetic Predisposition to Disease - genetics, DNA Primers - genetics, Cation Transport Proteins - genetics, Case-Control Studies, Incidence, Polymorphism, Genetic - genetics, Tuberculosis - genetics

 01 June 2023 : EditorialEditorial: Infectious Disease Surveillance Using Artificial Intelligence (AI) and its Role in Epidemic and Pandemic Preparedness